 Albertina always pays tribute to contemporary and modern art, while keeping key pieces of French Impressionism, Post-Impressionism, German Expressionism, Fauvism and the Russian avant-garde as a permanent collection.

-Kunsthalle Wien is known for its super comprehensive exhibitions on subjects of modern art.
-Rather than exhibiting one artist, they take a whole era or a movement to analyze and display a perfect mix of paintings, videos, sculptures and drawings to make you an expert on a subject.
+Kunsthalle Wien is known for its super-comprehensive exhibitions on subjects of modern art.
+Rather than exhibiting one artist, they take a whole era or a movement to analyse and display a perfect mix of paintings, videos, sculptures and drawings to make you an expert on a subject.
 A must visit for all art enthusiasts.